BeanstalkFarms/Beanstalk-Landing/content/posts/basin-beanft-collection.md

 Basin BeaNFTs will be viewable on the BeaNFT pages of the [Beanstalk UI](https://app.bean.money/#/nft) after the 1,200th Season following the whitelisting of the BEAN:ETH Well.
 Easter egg upgrades will be shown on the BeaNFTs after the 1,800th Season following the BEAN:ETH whitelisting.

-## Other Details
+## In Summary

 - **Decentralized:** Similar to previous collections, the collection of on-chain data for the Basin BeaNFTs will happen in a decentralized fashion.
 After the the qualification period is complete, on-chain data will be used to calculate rarity boosts to distribute Basin BeaNFTs.
 Ownership of the contract will be custodied by the BeaNFT DAO Multisig as outlined in BOP-3.
 - **Fair Distribution:** 10,000 Basin BeaNFT attribute combinations will be pre-generated and ranked based on their rarity.
 - **Minting:** Basin BeaNFTs will be minted directly to qualifying Farmers' wallets.
-An announcement will be made nce Farmers can view their new BeaNFTs on the Beanstalk UI.
+An announcement will be made once Farmers can view their new BeaNFTs on the Beanstalk UI.
-- **Easter Egg:** If you are daring enough to keep your qualifying LP Deposit in the BEAN:ETH Well for 600 Seasons beyond the Wells BeaNFT qualification period, be prepared for a cool upgrade to your latest PFP!
+- **Easter Egg:** If you are daring enough to keep your qualifying BEAN:ETH LP Deposit in the Silo for 600 Seasons beyond the qualification period, be prepared for a cool upgrade to your latest PFP!
 - **BeaNFT DAO Membership:** Ownership of a BeaNFT grants access to a range of benefits including participation in governance of the BeaNFT DAO and an exclusive members area on Discord.